Price-Jack/genre-classification-ml/README.md

 ---

 ## Project Overview

-Music “genre” labeling can be ambiguous and inconsistent across platforms.
+Music genre labeling can be inconsistent and subjective across platforms.
 This project evaluates how well different machine learning architectures classify genres using track-level features from the Spotify Tracks Dataset.

-We compare four approaches:
+Models compared:
 - **MLP (Multi-Layer Perceptron)**
 - **1D CNN**
 - **LSTM**